-Back pain affects about 80 percent of adults at least once in their lives, and is the leading cause of disability and worker’s compensation claims in the United States.
+Back pain affects about 80 percent of adults at least once in their lives and is the leading cause of disability and workers’ compensation claims in the United States.
 Pain can occur in any of the back muscles, tendons, ligaments, bones, and/or discs (spongy pads that cushion the bones of the spine).

 Back pain can be caused by many factors, including age, lifestyle and health habits, lack of exercise, smoking, and family history.

 Back pain is often the result of improper or heavy lifting, strained muscles and ligaments, long periods of sitting, repetitive motions, or sudden, awkward movements.
 Trauma and injury from car accidents or falls can also be a source of back pain or spine injury.
-Some back pain has no direct cause.
+Most back pain has no direct cause.

 Patients experience back and neck pain in different ways.
 It may occur as a muscle ache or shooting pain, or the pain may radiate down the leg.
 Back problems may limit a patient’s range of motion, or make it difficult or impossible to stand up straight.

 Muir Orthopaedic Specialists provides orthopedic care for spine, back, and neck pain in Walnut Creek, San Ramon, Brentwood, Concord, and the greater San Francisco Bay area.
 Contact us today.